assaabloy-ppi/salt-channel-js/readme.md

 handle all other necessary events.

 If a fatal error occurs the callback set by the *setOnError*-method is executed and the Salt Channel is put into the 'closed' state.
-It is recommended that the user of the Salt Channel closes the WebSocket when the onError callback is executed, because the Salt Channel is closed without notifying the peer.
-Because the peer is not notified it may send additional messages, which when they arrive causes the onError callback to be executed.
+To avoid further errors the underlying WebSocket is closed by the Salt Channel.

 **sc.a1a2(adressType, adress)**
 * Throws Error if Salt Channel is not in the 'init' state.